onkelbeh/HomeAssistantRepository/README.md

 Python 3.8 appeared on Gentoo Linux in Nov 2019, I have started very first experiments, all ebuilds have 3.8 support advertised, slightly tested, this will take time, feedback is welcome.

 ## Installation on Python 3.7
+Python 3.7 is default target since 05/2020.
+Installation is very easy now.
 First add the Overlay to `/etc/portage/repos.conf/homeassistant.conf`, make sure not to interfere with your Gentoo repo, which is at `/usr/portage/gentoo` in my boxes, because I _always_ have more than one repo active by default:
 ```
 [HomeAssistantRepository]